 Cleantech UP activities occur throughout the year and include eight regional competitions and one national competition.
 The following actions take place for each cycle:

 - Fall semester through early Spring: Teams apply to regional competitions

 - Winter through Spring semester: Training leading up to each regional competition final, where teams compete for $50,000 in prizes

 - June: National Competition held.
-Top three teams from each regional competition receive additional training and compete for $100,000 in prizes.
-The 2017 National Competition will take place from June 26-27 in Austin, Texas.
-The Smart Cities Connect Conference is co-hosting the competition.
-Read the Cleantech UP 2017 National Competition program agenda here.
+Top three teams from each regional competition receive additional training and compete for over $100,000 in prizes.
+The 2018 National Competition will take place on June 28 at Rice University in Houston, Texas.
+Interested in attending the competition?
+Complete this form to register.